 The use of spectrum by the Federal departments and agencies enables effective national security, transportation safety, and other vital government functions.
-While Federal agencies often are forced to do more with less spectrum or fit more into their existing spectrum assignments, like some non-exclusive private sector licensees they have little additional incentive to undertake the costs - and the risks - associated with upgrading systems or processes in ways that promote spectrum efficiency, that are in advance of system lifecycles, or that facilitate additional band sharing (with either commercial or other Federal users) because they will only receive small portion of the benefits (if any).
+While Federal agencies often are forced to do more with less spectrum or fit more into their existing spectrum assignments, like many non-exclusive private sector licensees they have little additional incentive to undertake the costs - and the risks - associated with upgrading systems or processes in ways that promote spectrum efficiency or that facilitate additional band sharing (with either commercial or other federal users) because they will only receive small portion of the benefits (if any).
 This may increasingly be mitigated by the fact that Federal agencies are experiencing their own significant increases in spectrum demand to accommodate new bandwidth-intensive systems and solutions within existing federal allocations - thus creating new incentives to develop solutions to squeeze even more from the same allocation.